yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/_index.md

 title: Indexes and Constraints
 headerTitle: Indexes and Constraints
 linkTitle: Indexes and Constraints
-description: Indexes and constraints in YSQL
+description: Explore Indexes and Constraints in YSQL and YCQL
-headcontent: Indexes and constraints in YSQL
+headcontent: Explore Indexes and Constraints in YSQL and YCQL
 image: /images/section_icons/explore/monitoring.png
 menu:
   latest: